How To Get Out of a Lease

 Breaking a lease early might be your only option when you’re moving out of state, saving up and buying a home that won’t be on the market any longer, or if you just can’t afford the rent and don’t want to risk an eviction or damage to your credit.

 Do your homework so you know your rights, and make sure you’re all paid up on the rent.
-Although it’s possible to get an apartment with bad credit, unpaid rent can damage your credit and make it harder to find housing in the future.
+Unpaid rent can damage your credit and make it harder to find housing in the future.
 If you are aware of all the penalties and fees involved and know your local tenant laws and rights, you can make the process of getting out of a lease early easier on you and your landlord.
+If you find you need help getting out of your lease, contact your local tenants union or an attorney.